Prathik95/Prathik95.github.io/index.md

 For adversarial experiment 2, when agent 1 (playing task 1) is ROORL, it’s able to achieve highest rewards while giving away lowest rewards to agent 2 compared to DQN and DRQN playing task 1.

-# Future Work
+# Conclusion and Future work:

+In this work, we developed an object-oriented RL agent based on relational neural expectation maximization and Q-learning.
+Our agent is able to learn good object representations without any supervision through neural expectation maximization and predicts Q-values to play in the environment.
+It is able to outperform baselines in some Generalization experiments and in Adversarial experiment 2.
+Currently, we are training the ROORL architecture where we use a more complex Graph Neural Network instead of Max Pool Network.

-- we plan to tune hyperparameters (training frequency, loss weights, learning rate scheduler) for ROORL to achieve better rewards.
+Based on analysis of q-values, we conclude that our agent has not converged on optimal q-values when trained for 40000 episodes with train frequency 5.
+We plan to tune hyperparameters like training frequency, loss weights, learning rate scheduler for the agent to achieve faster convergence and better rewards.

-- We are currently training ROORL architecture where Q-network is Graph Neural Network instead of Max Pool Netowrk.
-- We plan to train Q-network in ROORL using $\theta_{k}$ and $gamma_{k}$ both.
+Another avenue of interest is the exploration scheme for q-learning.
+In the current scheme, the exploration dies down to epsilon 0.1 by 20000th episode.
+Based on training rewards and loss analysis, we concluded that ROORL agent takes approximately 15000 episodes to learn good object representations.
+Since the Q-network relies on good object representations, it’s left with very little time to explore in the environment after good representations are learnt.
+So, we plan to re-do some experiments by letting our agent explore for more episodes..

+Currently, in ROORL architecture, we are backpropagating gradients from Q-network to $\theta_{k}$ because we want $\theta_{k}$ to store information about playing in the environment.
+We are also planning to do experiments where the RNEM architecture is detached (explicitly blocking any gradients from Q-network to RNEM cell) from Q-network during backpropagation.
+We also plan to train ROORL agent using $\gamma_{k}$ along with $\theta_{k}$ to predict Q-values.

 # Appendix A: Hyperparameters